yatima1460/Drill/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Linux distro**
-Which version do you have?
+Which distro do you have?

 **Build Version**
 - Appimage?
-  - include release version you downloaded.
-  - if it's not the latest version try again with the latest release
-- Debug build?
-  - include build config (x64-Cli, x64-GTK, etc)
-- Release build?
-  - same as above

-**Other notes about build**
-Anything else we may need to know about how it was built or run.
+CLI?
+GTK?
+Which version?

 **Describe the bug**
 A clear and concise description of what the bug is.